Qu-Bit-Electronix/Aurora-SDK/README.md

 We always have a `Hardware` object, that's our connection to the module itself.
 Typically, we'll name it `hw` to keep it nice and short.

-We can use that to do things, for example, in this example, we change the state of an LED:
+We can use that to do things with the Hardware.
+For example, in this example, we change the state of an LED:

 ```cpp
 hw.SetLed(LED_FREEZE, 0.f, 0.f, led_state);